 At the moment I don't take orders, due to lack of time.
 Only the products that you find here are available.

 I use only Full-Grain Italian Vegetable-tanned leather for my products.
 Vegetable-tanned leather is processed the traditional way, using natural pigments, never chromium or other harsh chemicals.
 Chrome-tanned leather can cause allergic reactions.
 Veg-tan is much kinder on the skin.
 I know the tannery for each and every leather that i use.
 Most are multi-generational Tuscan family businesses who pour as much into their craft as I do.
 The origin of the leather is always indicated.
-The natural cowhide leather that I use is hand dyed (only with natural elements and to reach the tone i'm looking for), hand oiled, hand waxed and and finished with the best product on the market.

 No "genuine" leather here: